 Simulating real-world conditions using a stuffing box test rig resulted in remarkably lower oxidation rates compared to open-air testing.
 The good news?
-TEADIT® now has the tools and data to make more informed decisions.
+TEADIT now has the tools and data to make more informed decisions.
 At TEADIT, we are committed to helping engineers, technicians, and operators make informed choices for the most demanding applications.

-In sealing, confidence comes from chem-istry engineering and processes.
+In sealing, confidence comes from chemistry and engineering processes.
 The test outlined in this work highlights that chemistry can be unforgiving at high temperatures.